machinekoder/pickit-docs/docs/documentation/calibration/how-to-execute-robot-camera-calibration-with-an-abb-yumi-robot.rst

   You are free to make holes in the calibration plate as long as they are not touching the three QR markers.

-If this is done, you can perform a :ref:`calibration-multi-pose-fixed` like with any other robot.
+If this is done, you can perform a :ref:`multi-poses-calibration` like with any other robot.

 Example of attaching a grasping part to the L-shaped plate